opencord/voltha-docs/overview/deploy-physical.rst

 The ONOS applications leverage the *Subscriber and Device Information Store (SADIS)* when processing EAPOL and DHCP packets from VOLTHA controlled devices.
-In order for VOLTHA to function propperly SADIS entries must be configured into ONOS.
+In order for VOLTHA to function properly, SADIS entries must be configured into ONOS.

 The repository contains two example SADIS configuration that can be used